Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Introduction

-In \cite[Section 5]{KS03}, the authors show that, under the uniform Poincaré inequality and other geometric conditions, the Dirichlet forms converge in the Mosco topology.
-However, it remains unknown whether the Poincaré inequality $\mathrm{(PI)}$ is stable—i.e., whether it holds for the limit Dirichlet form.
-In \cite[Section 11.6]{HKST15}, the stability of the $p$-Poincaré inequality for \textit{upper gradients} is proved.
+In \cite[Section 5]{KS03}, the authors show that under the uniform Poincar\'{e} inequality and other geometric conditions, the Dirichlet forms converge in the Mosco topology.
+However, it remains unknown whether the Poincar\'{e} inequality $\mathrm{(PI)}$ is stable, i.e., whether it holds for the limit Dirichlet form.
+In \cite[Section 11.6]{HKST15}, the stability of the $p$-Poincar\'{e} inequality for \emph{upper gradients} is proved.
 Our results indicate that the uniform heat kernel bounds on varying metric measure Dirichlet spaces imply a heat kernel bound on the limit metric measure Dirichlet space.
-Building on the well-known results on heat kernel estimates \cite{GHL15}, Theorem \ref{t.main} in this paper establishes that the package of conditions $\mathrm{(V)}+\mathrm{(PI)}+\mathrm{(CSA)}$ should be stable under Gromov-Hausdorff convergence, where $\mathrm{(V)}$ represents the homogeneous volume growth estimate and $\mathrm{(CSA)}$ represents the \textit{cutoff Sobolev inequality} (see \cite{AB15} or \cite[p.1492]{GHL15} for definition).
+Building on the well-known results on heat kernel estimates \cite{GHL15}, Theorem \ref{t.main} in this paper establishes that the package of conditions $\mathrm{(V)}+\mathrm{(PI)}+\mathrm{(CSA)}$ should be stable under Gromov--Hausdorff convergence, where $\mathrm{(V)}$ represents the homogeneous volume growth estimate and $\mathrm{(CSA)}$ represents the \emph{cutoff Sobolev inequality} (see \cite{AB15} or \cite[p.1492]{GHL15} for definitions).